 An easy diagnosis

-Before: The damage to the switches is obvious
+Before: The damage to the push-button switches is obvious

 On removing the cover the problem with setting the time was instantly obvious.
 The switches underneath the nice dual injection moulded switch tops had begun to crumble to dust.